Tips

 • What are the best hotels in Harlem?

-The Central Park North, rated with a score of 7.3 from 502 reviewers, is one of the most popular hotels in Harlem.
-Other top stays include Renaissance New York Harlem Hotel, with an average rating of 8.2 from 482 reviewers, and The Harlem Getaway, with a score of 8.2 from 355 reviewers.
+The Harlem Getaway, rated with a score of 8.4 from 520 reviewers, is one of the most popular hotels in Harlem.
+Other top stays include The Harlem Cascades, with an average rating of 8.4 from 656 reviewers, and The Harlem Flophouse, with a score of 8.9 from 206 reviewers.

 • What is a good hotel near Times Square?